DylanMeeus/springboot_jwt_blog/_posts/2015-09-15-angular-2-series-part-2-domain-models-and-dependency-injection.markdown

 ---

 **TL;DR:** Domain models are important for defining and enforcing business logic in applications and are especially relevant as apps get larger and more people work on them.
-In this article we show how this can be done in an Angular 2 app by moving logic out of the component and into a model.
+In this article, we show how this can be done in an Angular 2 app by moving logic out of the component and into a model.
 We also cover how to inject model classes using Angular 2's new Dependency Injection system.
-Check out the [repo](#) for the article to see the code.
+Check out the [repo](https://github.com/auth0/angular2-models-di) for the article to see the code.

 ---

+> Auth0's Angular 2 series brings you tutorials on how to implement the latest features from the framework using the most recent Alpha release at the time of writing.

 As applications grow in size, it becomes increasingly important that they be well-organized with a solid structure in place.
 This is especially necessary as more and more developers are added to the team.
-Application architecture should also put a strong focus on the business rules that govern the application and should protect sensitive methods from being exposed wher they shouldn't be.
+Application architecture should also put a strong focus on the business rules that govern the application and should protect sensitive methods from being exposed where they shouldn't be.

 At the same time, it is important that we keep our applications DRY and maintainable by moving logic out components themselves and into separate classes that can be called upon.
 A modular approach like this makes our app's business logic reusable

-One of the ways we can achieve this kind of structure in Angular 2 applications is to by using models to organize our business logic.
+One of the ways we can achieve this kind of structure in Angular 2 applications is by using models to organize our business logic.
 While the term "model" in Angular has typically been used to refer to the View-Model, what we're talking about here is the domain model, or the set of rules and business logic that an application implements for it to adhere to the organization's needs.

 Domain models are, of course, a generic term and are relevant in any kind of application.
 In this tutorial, we will see how we can abstract business logic to a model in an Angular 2 app and use the new **Dependency Injection (DI)** system to call upon these models.
 We'll also explore some of the features of the DI system and various ways it can be used.

 ## Getting Started

 We'll be writing our app in TypeScript, but everything will work just fine in ES6.
-If you'd like an Angular 2 started app in ES6, checkout [Pawel Kozlowski's](https://twitter.com/pkozlowski_os) [ng2-play](https://github.com/pkozlowski-opensource/ng2-play/) repo.
+If you'd like an Angular 2 starter app in ES6, checkout [Pawel Kozlowski's](https://twitter.com/pkozlowski_os) [ng2-play](https://github.com/pkozlowski-opensource/ng2-play/) repo.

 Our sample app will take a user's details as input and use a model to handle those values.
 Let's start with a simple component called `UsersAppComponent`.